fffmath/GIFP/README.md

 Code for the paper [“Generalized Implicit Factorization Problem"](https://eprint.iacr.org/2023/1562.pdf).

+I'm delighted to see these results appear in CTF competitions, and I would love to know which CTF they appear in.
+Feel free to email me the challenge details and your competition link, and I'll update to share them at [Some related CTF challenges](#some-related-ctf-challenges) 😃😃😃.

 ## Introduction

 This is a Python implementation of GIFP based on [Joachim Vandersmissen's crypto-attacks](https://github.com/jvdsn/crypto-attacks) and [Mengce Zheng's Boneh_Durfee_Attack](https://github.com/MengceZheng/Boneh_Durfee_Attack).